atusy/vimconf-2025-small/index.md

 ### Code folding with foldexpr

 - Implementation pattern
-    - Query determins what to fold
+    - Query searches for what to fold
         - e.g., `(function_definition) @fold`
     - Neovim determines how to fold
         - by calculating fold levels of the captures